The importance of the olive varieties

 In this guide, I will help you to know more about these specialties and how to choose them depending on your needs and it's a great opportunity for me to develop my tasting skills and compare different oils... since I've never tried this before.

 Behind the brand, there is a more than 300-year-old, family-owned olive farm in a small village called Castro del Rio, located in Southern Spain.
-Since the beginning, the family developed the technique of oil production with modernization for better quality and more effective extracting process and preserving the traditional method at the same time.
+Since the beginning, the family developed the technique of oil production with modernisation for better quality and more effective extracting process and preserving the traditional method at the same time.
 You can find an interesting video with the stages of production here.

 To make his family-produced oils well known around the world, Juan created the brand of Reinos de Taifas then started to trade with selected olive oils.